donita/reactnd-project-myreads-starter/README.md

 # My Reads Project
 A simple React app that allows users to organize and track their book list.
 This is the 6th project apart of the Grow with Google Scholar Nanodegree program at Udacity.
 A Mockup was provided.

-# How to get the app
+## How to get the app
 Download or clone this repo to your machine

-# Install dependencies with npm install OR your favorite package manager's equivalent
+## Install dependencies with npm install OR your favorite package manager's equivalent
 Run npm start in the root directory to start the server and launch the app

-# Contributing
+## Dependencies Used:

+create-react-app
+react
+react-dom
+react-scripts
+react-router-dom

+##Contributing
-## Fork this repository:
+Fork this repository:

 Click the Fork button in the top right